ericbrooke/setup_ruby_rails/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-### B - Setup Homebrew for multiple user account use in Mac OS X
+### Step 9 - B - Setup Homebrew for multiple user account use in Mac OS X
 This tricky and you may need to apply this rule in a number of places, particularly if you are adding to your user after the fact.
 Each user account will need to be admin, to be able each of packages.

 set umask for for each user first. (.bashrc or .profile or .bash_profile)